atxit/ios_deployment_cli/README.md

 #Variable matching

-Before the python code begins the process of applying the variables (through the jinja2 file), it validates that the supplied information from the excel spreadsheet aligns with the template files.
-All variables names must exist in both the template and the spreadsheet otherwise, the python code will stop with an error.
+Before the python code begins the process of applying the variables (through the jinja2 file), it validates that the supplied information from the excel spreadsheet aligns with the template file.
+All variables must exist in both the template and the spreadsheet otherwise, the python code will stop with an error.

 #Output file